arei/npmbox/README.md

         -v, --verbose         Shows npm output which is normally hidden.
         -s, --silent          Shows additional output which is normally hidden.
         -p, --path            Specify the path to a folder from which the .npmbox file(s) will be read.
+        -i, --install=<pkg>   Installs the indicated package instead of using the .npmbox manifest.
         -g, --global          Installs package globally as if --global was passed to npm.
         -C, --prefix          npm --prefix switch.
         -S, --save            npm --save switch.